Insect farming: Cockroaches

+Black soldier flies

+Black soldier flies (Hermetia illucens) are increasingly farmed for the bioconversion of organic waste streams into insect biomass rich in protein and lipids.
+The larvae are highly adaptable and can be reared on a wide range of organic side-streams, including food processing residues and agricultural by-products, while contributing to waste reduction.
+Substrate composition (and mainly substrate protein, fat and carbohydrate contents) can influence larval growth and conversion efficiency.

 As feed and food

 Insects show promise as animal feed.
 For instance, fly larvae can replace fish meal due to the similar amino acid composition.
 It is possible to formulate fish meal to increase unsaturated fatty acid.
 Wild birds and free-range poultry can consume insects in the adult, larval and pupal forms naturally.
 Grasshoppers and moths, as well as houseflies, have been used as feed supplements for poultry.
 Apart from that, insects have potential as feed for reptiles, fish, mammals, as well as birds.

 Hundreds of species of crickets, grasshoppers, beetles, moths and various other insects are considered edible.
 Selected species are farmed for human consumption.
 Humans have been eating insects for as long as (according to some sources) 30,000 years.
-Today insects are becoming increasingly viable as a source of sustainably produced protein, as conventional meat forms are very land-intensive and produce large quantities of methane, a greenhouse gas.
+Although the insect farming industry offers environmental benefits if positioned as an alternative to meat, there is currently little focus on this market.
 Insects bred in captivity offer a low space-intensive, highly feed-efficient, relatively pollution-free, high-protein source of food for both humans and non-human animals.
 Insects have a high nutritional value, dense protein content and micronutrient and probiotic potential.
-Insects such as crickets and mealworms have high concentrations of complete protein, vitamin B12, riboflavin and vitamin A. Insects offer an economical solution to increasingly pressing food security and environmental issues concerning the production and distribution of protein to feed a growing world population.
+Insects such as crickets and mealworms have high concentrations of complete protein, vitamin B12, riboflavin and vitamin A. Insects offer an economical solution to increasingly pressing food security and environmental issues concerning the production and distribution of protein to feed a growing world population, although a number of recent industrial failures call these advantages into question.

 The supposed environmental benefits of insects farming rely on the assumption that it replaces traditional animal farming, which is more polluting.
 But part of the production is used to feed livestock instead of humans.
 Additionally, insects that are intensively farmed are usually fed with cereals and soya that could feed humans.
 According to Time, "Black soldier flies and Argentinian cockroaches are among the most efficient insect species, with food conversion ratios of between 1.4 and 2.7 to one, which means that even they eat more food than they produce", implying that "it's far better to use croplands to feed people directly than to feed farmed insects."